 Both the Greene and Ellis Street sides of the original structure have undergone major facade renovations and in 1999 the grounds were meticulously landscaped.
 A fountain, two gazebos, and several concrete benches and tables were placed in the courtyards.
 These features significantly added to the gracious antebellum setting.

-The Marion Hatcher Center is currently used for weddings, receptions, parties, luncheons, reunions, proms, business meetings and other social gatherings.
-The Center will house as many as 300 individuals and with the utilization of the courtyards, a group of 350-400 people can enjoy the building and all of the surrounding grounds.
+The Marion Hatcher Center is currently used for weddings, receptions, parties, luncheons, reunions, proms, business meetings and other social and business gatherings.

 It is with pride that Mr. Hatcher and MAU dedicate themselves to the continued renovation of both the interior and exterior of the Marion Hatcher Center, allowing Augusta's past to continue into the future.